-- (2) Early ETOPS Occurrence Reporting & Tracking - (i) The holder of a (S)TC of an aeroplane which has been approved for ETOPS without service experience in accordance with this AMC, should establish a system to address problems and occurrences encountered on the airframe and propulsion systems that could affect the safety of ETOPS operations and timely resolution for these events; - (ii) The system should contain a means for the prompt identification of ETOPS related events, the timely notification of the event to the Agency and proposing to, and obtaining Agency's approval for the resolution of this event.
-The implementation of the problem resolution can be accomplished by way of an Agency approved change(s) to the type design, the manufacturing process, or an operating or maintenance procedure.
+- (2) Early ETOPS occurrence reporting & tracking - The holder of a (S)TC of an aeroplane which has been approved for ETOPS without service experience in accordance with this AMC, should establish a system to address problems and occurrences encountered on the airframe and propulsion systems that could affect the safety of ETOPS operations in order to and timely resolveution for these events.;

-- (iii) The reporting system should be in place for at least the first 100,000 flight hours.
-The reporting requirement remains in place until the airframe and propulsion systems have demonstrated stable reliability in accordance with the required safety objectives - (iv) If the airframe/engine combination certified is a derivative of a previously certificated aeroplane, these criteria may be amended by the Agency, to require reporting on only those changed systems. - (v) For the early ETOPS service period, an applicant must define the sources and content of in-service data that will be made available to them in support of their occurrence reporting and tracking system.
-The content of this data should be adequate to evaluate the specific cause of all service incidents reportable under Part 21.A.3(c), in addition to the occurrences that could affect the safety of ETOPS operations and should be reported, including: - (A) In-flight shutdown events; - (B) Inability to control the engine or obtain desired power; - (C) Precautionary thrust reductions (except for normal troubleshooting as allowed in the Aircraft Flight Manual); - (D) Degraded propulsion in-flight start capability; - (E) Inadvertent fuel loss or availability, or uncorrectable fuel imbalance in flight; - (F) Technical air turn-backs or diversions associated with an ETOPS Group 1 system; - (G) Inability of an ETOPS Group 1 system, designed to provide backup capability after failure of a primary system, to provide the required backup capability in-flight; - (H) Any loss of electrical power or hydraulic power system, during a given operation of the aeroplane; - (I) Any event that would jeopardise the safe flight and landing of the aeroplane during an ETOPS flight.
+- (ii) The system should contain a means for the prompt identification of ETOPS-related events, the timely notification of the event to the Agency EASA and for proposing to, and obtaining AgencyEASA's approval for the resolution of this event.
+The implementation of the problem resolution can be accomplished by way of an Agency EASA-approved change(s) to the type design, the manufacturing process, or an operating or maintenance procedure. - (iii) The reporting system should be in place for at least the first 100,000 100 000 flight hours.
+The reporting requirement remains in place until the airframe and propulsion systems have demonstrated stable reliability in accordance with the required safety objectives. - (iv) If the airframe/engine combination certified is a derivative of a previously certificated aeroplane, these criteria may be amended by the Agency EASA, to require reporting on only those changed systems. - (v) For the early ETOPS service period, an applicant must define the sources and content of in-service data that will be made available to them in support of their occurrence reporting and tracking system.
+The content of this data should be adequate to evaluate the specific cause of all service incidents reportable under Part 21.A.3A(eb), in addition to the occurrences that could affect the safety of ETOPS operations and should be reported, including: - (A) In-flight shutdown events; - (B) Inability to control the engine or obtain desired power; - (C) Precautionary thrust reductions (except for normal troubleshooting as allowed in the aircraft flight manual); - (D) Degraded propulsion in-flight start capability; - (E) Inadvertent fuel loss or availability, or uncorrectable fuel imbalance in flight; - (F) Technical air turn-backs or diversions associated with an ETOPS Group 1 system; - (G) Inability of an ETOPS Group 1 system, designed to provide backup capability after failure of a primary system, to provide the required backup capability in-flight; - (H) Any loss of electrical power or hydraulic power system, during a given operation of the aeroplane; - (I) Any event that would jeopardise the safe flight and landing of the aeroplane during an ETOPS flight.